SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-02-first-night-ice-sculpture.md

 But the next-day reports were&hellip; _interesting._

+There are usually a lot of very beautiful ice sculptures.
 The main theme seemed to be: don't mess with librarians.
 In front of the main entrance to the Boston Public Library was an ice sculpture of a spider crab _reading a book:_

 <blockquote class="twitter-tweet">
   <p lang="en" dir="ltr">